gabrielmfelix/Restricted-Null-Model/README.md

 # Restricted-Null-Model
+Felix et al (2017) DOI:https://doi.org/10.1101/236687
-The functions provided in this repository are the same used in Felix et al (2017) DOI:https://doi.org/10.1101/236687 These functions can be used to simulate random interaction matrices which conserve both the modular structure and the marginal totals of a given real interaction matrix.
+R code provided in this repository can be used to simulate null interaction matrices which conserve both the modular structure and the marginal totals of a given real interaction matrix -  the restricted null model (Felix et al 2017 DOI:https://doi.org/10.1101/236687; Pinheiro et al 2019 DOI:https://doi.org/10.1002/ecy.2796; and Mello et al 2019 DOI: https://doi.org/10.1038/s41559-019-1002-3).
 The restricted null model is particularly useful when testing the compound topology hypothesis.
+The restrict null model allows to comparing observed to expected values of nestedness among species of the same module (NODFsm), and nestedness among species of different modules (NODFdm).
+Functions to compute NODFsm and NODFdm are already implemented in the "bipartite" R package.

-Posterior.Prob computes pairwise probabilities of interaction among species.
-This probabilities will be used for Rest_NUllModel when drawning interactions on the null matrices.
+"Posterior.Prob" computes pairwise probabilities of interaction among species.
+This pairwise probabilities will be used for Rest_NUllModel when drawning interactions on the null matrices.

 ## Posterior.Prob
 Computing probability of interactions based on modular structure